RWL Partner Barry Gogel Discusses Benefits of Early Mediation in Daily Record Article

 How much information is enough?

 Understandably, parties and their attorneys are reluctant to consider settlement terms without full understanding of the facts and evidence.
 The discovery process can help parties obtain those facts, but it is highly inefficient.
 Answers to interrogatories can be meaningless.
 Requests for production of documents often ask for everything under the sun — a fraction of which is actually relevant to the claim and defenses.
 Hours of depositions require a costly court reporter and perhaps a videographer.
-Inevitably, a discovery disputes emerges.
+Inevitably, a discovery dispute emerges.
 There is a better, more efficient way to gather and exchange information.

 Information exchange is an important part of mediation and resolving litigated disputes.
 When parties engage a competent mediator at the beginning of the litigation, the parties will identify and agree on what information is truly needed to address the contested issues and negotiate their resolution.
 This practice is used successfully in construction cases.